-Bids received from various Bidders through the Designated Intermediaries might have had been electronically uploaded on the Bidding Platform of the Stock Exchange on a regular basis.
+Bids received from various Bidders through the Designated Intermediaries may be electronically uploaded on the Bidding Platform of the Stock Exchange on a regular basis.
 The book gets built up at various price levels.
-This information was available with the BRLM at the end of the Bid/ Issue Period.
+This information may be available with the BRLM at the end of the Bid/ Issue

+Period.